rasmat001/Rasa_Portfolio/README.md

 # Rasa_Portfolio
 Here you will find some of the projects that I did while studying Data Analytics course at Turing College.
-Click on the blue links to see full dashboards or SQL codes.
+Click on the blue links to see full dashboards or SQL queries.

 ### Marketing Analysis (Session Time Analysis)